Fleas, Internal Parasites and Deworming, Shelter and Rescue Resources

 Remember, for effective removal of tapeworms you need to control fleas, as well.
 Make sure you use effective flea and tick products to control fleas both on your pet and in your environment for complete flea and tapeworm control.
 Rotate your flea and tick products to ensure efficacy.

 To find the best flea protection for your dog or cat use Revival’s Flea & Tick Finder.

 If you need help with how to treat fleas or tapeworms in dogs or cats, call us at 800.786.4751.

 Tapeworms in Dogs and Cats

+Does my dog have tapeworms?
 The common symptom of tapeworms in dogs and cats is the appearance of grain-like rice around the anus or in the feces.
-Learn the symptoms and treatment of tapeworms.
+Learn how to get rid of tapeworms in dogs.

 Managing Intestinal Parasites in Dogs and Cats

 Intestinal parasites in dogs and cats include roundworms, hookworms, tapeworms, whipworms, Giardia and Coccidia.
 Learn how to treat and prevent internal parasites in dogs and cats.

 Getting rid of flea infestations is difficult, but it can be impossible if you do not know how they live in the environment.
 Learn tips for getting rid of fleas.